Experience-Monks/generator-jam3/README.md

 Default: true
 Whether to separate all npm modules into a separate vender.js file, limiting the bundle.js file to just custom code.

-`How would you like to implement an unsupported page redirect?`
+`What backend language would you like to use?`
 Default: PHP
-Whether to setup an automatic page redirect for unsupported devices, this will create json file where you can specify which browsers are supported.
+Whether to copy over backend libraries that aid development such as automatic meta tag generation and unsupported page redirection.

 `Choose the password to use for password protection. (leave blank to disable)`
 Default: (empty string)